 Sources & References

-Interviews conducted via skype, telephone and e-mail by myself in 2020 and 2021 with Massimo Magnasciutti, Marco Caprelli, Bruno Boz, Paolo Costabel, Giorgio Sommariva and Alessandro Taini.
+Interviews conducted via skype, telephone and e-mail by myself in 2020 and 2021 with Massimo Magnasciutti, Marco Caprelli, Alberto Boz, Bruno Boz, Paolo Costabel, Giorgio Sommariva, Christian Cantamessa, Bjorn Giordano, Alessandro Taini, Dario Pelella and Simone Crosignani.

-Many thanks to all the people I interviewed, for the time they devoted to my article.
+Many thanks to all the people I interviewed, for the time they devoted to my article, especially to Bjorn Giordano and Alessandro Taini for the materials provided for The Killing Tool.

 Special thanks to Bruno Boz for kindly providing an original copy of Nippon Safes Inc.